Previous Version: October 18, 2016

 SECTION 2- DUTIES OF EXECUTIVE OFFICERS:

-2.1 The President shall preside at all meetings of the Association.
+2.1 The President shall preside and maintain focus during all meetings of the Association.
 He/she will be the executive officer and shall execute the will of the Association and shall have general oversight and charge of the Association between meetings.
-He/she shall be an ex-officio member of all committees, except the nominating committee.
+He/she shall be an ex-officio member of all committees, except the nominating committee (Rev. 01/04/16).

 2.1.1 The President shall be responsible for the general correspondence of the Association.